 An E-1 visa allows a national of a treaty country to enter the United States in order to engage in trade, with 50% or more of foreign trade with the applicant’s home country.
 See separate article on E-1 Visa.

 For those who plan to invest a substantial amount of capital in U.S. businesses, at least $100,000.00, in setting up a new one or buying an existing one, an E-2 visa can initially be issued for five years.
 See a separate article on E-2 Visa.

 The EB-5 immigrant investor program allows certain entrepreneurs and their children and spouse to enter the United States if they make a passive investment in a commercial enterprise in the U.S. in the amount of $900,000.00 in certain approved projects; or active investment and management with $1,000,000.00 or more.
-Both categories require the requirement of creating at least 10 permanent full-time jobs for U.S. workers.
+Both categories require the requirement of creating at least ten permanent full-time jobs for U.S. workers.
 See separate article on EB-5 Visa.

-This work visa can be approved for a foreign company employer that wants to transfer a manager or executive from a parent company abroad to an existing U.S-based office, or for the opening a new U.S. company.
+This work visa can be approved for a foreign company employer that wants to transfer a manager or executive from a parent company abroad to an existing U.S-based office or for the opening of a new U.S. company.
 This visa can be extended up to seven years and has a natural path to a green card under the multinational manager EB-1 category.
 See separate article on L-1A Visa.

 Multinational executive or manager green card

 An executive or manager who is employed in an international branch of a U.S. business may apply for a green card to enter the United States, assuming that the U.S. branch has been in business for at least one year and has documented numbers of employees and proven financial and tax records.
 This green card category is often the avenue used by persons who have developed a U.S. subsidiary under the L-1 visa.
 Direct application for this green card, skipping the L-1A visa altogether, is also available to qualified companies.
 See separate article on Multinational Executive or Manager Green Card.